 - Old basketball cut in half and filled with trading cards

 - Basket filled with stickers, pens, and paper

 - Canning jar filled with packs of gum or gumballs

 - Jewelry box filled with “no longer needed” costume jewelry

 There are some beautiful wheels available ready-made (they can be expensive!).
-We have some inexpensive small wheels in our Catalog.

 Variations on the "lay down sheet" version: The lay down sheet and wheel can have colors, professional sports team logos, race horse silk colors, shapes (stars, circles, etc.), etc. As long as the wheel and the sheet have matching items, it's up to your imagination!